 - Address: 1400 S. Lake Shore Drive, Chicago

-We all know and love Sue, Chicago’s famous T. rex. and they have their own home in the Griffin Halls of Evolving Planet.
-In the exhibit, you can learn even more about Sue.
+We all know and love Sue, Chicago’s famous Tyrannosaurus rex and they have their own home in the Griffin Halls of Evolving Planet.
+In the exhibit, you can learn even more about Sue, a 40-foot long and 90 percent complete T. rex.
 You also can’t forget about Máximo, the largest Titanosaur ever discovered!

 - Address: 27582 Volo Village Road, Volo